Putting in a ventilation system to your home can keep indoor air from being stuffy and balance humidity levels.

 10 Signs Your Home has Poor Indoor Air Quality

 If your family has symptoms that worsen at home and get better when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

 - Ongoing cold or flu symptoms.
-A sore throat or runny nose that never improves could be linked to air quality.
+A sore throat or runny nose that never goes away could be connected to air quality.
 This is especially true if you feel better when you leave your home.

-- Fatigue or feeling lightheaded.
+- Exhaustion or feeling lightheaded.
 Inhaling in chemical pollutants can have an influence on your energy levels.

 - Excessive dust despite regular cleaning.
-You may need to put in a new air filter or install a filtration system from Roland J. Down Service Experts .
+You may need to put in a new air filter or add a filtration system from Roland J. Down Service Experts .

 - Humidity imbalances.
 Dryness can cause itchy eyes and amplify respiratory symptoms.
 Too much moisture can result in mold or mildew growth.

 - Hot or cold spots.
-This can be linked to air quality, especially if your HVAC system is having problems balancing temperature and humidity.
+This can be tied to air quality, especially if your HVAC system is having problems balancing temperature and humidity.

 - Nausea.
-This can be a response to the chemicals or pollutants in your home.
+This can be a reaction to the chemicals or pollutants in your home.
 It can also be a symptom of high carbon monoxide levels.
-Make sure that you have a operating carbon monoxide detector in your home.
+Check that you have a operating carbon monoxide detector in your home.